Notes on how to use Git, such as, initialising or cloning a repository, adding files to the staging area and committing staged files.

 git reset <commit>

-This allows you to re-commit the changes in a more granular fashion, for example.
+This allows you to re-commit the changes, perhaps to commit changes in a more granular fashion.

 git reset --hard <commit>